 Coiba National Park, off the western coast of Panama, protects Coiba Island and 38 smaller islands as well as surrounding marine areas within the Gulf of Chiriqui.
 Coiba’s Pacific tropical moist forest maintains high levels of mammal, bird and plant endemism.

-Cordillera de Guanacaste is a volcanic mountain range in northern Costa Rica, near the border with Nicaragua.
+The Cordillera de Guanacaste is a volcanic mountain range in northwestern Costa Rica, near the border with Nicaragua.
 The mountain range forms part of the southern region of the Continental Divide and contains a number of volcanic peaks as well as several protected areas.

 Golfo Dulce lies between the Osa Peninsula and the southern Pacific Coast of Costa Rica.
 Coronado Bay lies to the northwest.
 The peninsula contains a complex of national parks and protects one of the most significant stands of virgin rain forest in Central America.

 Chirripó National Park is named for its most prominent feature, Cerro Chirripó, the highest mountain in Costa Rica.
-Five ecosytems found in the park include lowland tropical wet forest, premontane tropical wet forest, lower montane wet forest, montane wet forest and subalpine wet forest (páramo).
+The park hosts important areas of Talamancan montane forest and Costa Rican páramo, with high endemism and extremely high biodiversity.